rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     sed  -i 's/^EXTRAVERSION.*/EXTRAVERSION = -custom/'  Makefile
     ```

-    Of course you can also use any text editor that you are comfortable with to make the change.
+    Of course, you can also use any text editor that you are comfortable with to make the change.
 Just remember to save your changes to the file!

 2. Pass the kernelversion target to the make command to view the full version of the kernel that you just customized: